 The deadline for new students ('17 freshmen and transfer students) to submit their requests to SSD for housing accommodations, including the appropriate documentation, was June 15, 2013.

 Returning students should have submitted their requests for housing accommodations by the first day of spring quarter 2013.

 Expected Notification Date

-(Students entering NU in 2012 were notified via email to their Northwestern email accounts by July 20, 2012 as to whether the Room and Board Accommodation Committee approved their housing-related request.)
+(Students entering NU in 2013 were notified via email to their Northwestern email accounts in mid-July 2013 as to whether the Room and Board Accommodation Committee approved their housing-related request.)

 Where to Send Relevant Documentation & Requests